vavardan/Hub-E/README.md

 &nbsp;

 ### 3. Specifications and Considerations
-- Inbound traffic first enters the Public Load Balancer's subnet and is then routed through the DRG to the respective backends in the Spoke VCNs.
+- Inbound traffic first enters the Public Load Balancer's public subnet and is then routed through the DRG to the respective LB's backends in the Spoke VCNs.
 - Each Spoke VCN has its own NAT Gateway for outbound traffic.
 - East-West traffic between Spoke VCNs is routed through the DRG.

 <br>